 Below we describe the patterns of variation in species richness, exotic abundance, functional richness and functional dispersion of riparian plant communities, as they relate to metrics describing river hydrology, flow modification, land use, climate and soil properties.

 Due to considerable collinearity in the environmental dataset, description of univariate relationships is generally limited here to variables selected by variance partitioning for inclusion in the final multiple regression models.
-Statistics for the all statistically significant univariate regression models can be found in the Supporting Information S2.
-The adj.
+Statistics for all statistically significant univariate regression models can be found in the Supporting Information S2.
+Note that the adj.
 R2 value shown in variance partitioning Venn diagrams (Figs 1-4b) may not correspond directly to the sum of its fractions as represented in Figs 1-4a., as negative R2 values (not shown in Figs 1-4a) can result from the adjustment algorithm.
 All R2 values given in the text are adjusted R2.

 Environmental drivers of variation in species richness